 Rooted in our culture and philosophies is the spirit of “collaboration”.
 Good Life works with various partners to ensure that the appropriate and necessary “wrap around” services are utilized as a support for our youth.
 We realize that we can’t do it alone.
 It truly takes a village.
 We work alongside other agencies in Onondaga County and surrounding areas to guarantee success in improving the quality of lives for our area’s children.
 We work with youth between the ages of 13-24 and offer our services to youth of various backgrounds and ethnicities.

 These children can experience an array of difficulties and obstacles, including psychiatric impairments, emotional underdevelopment, and a stalled level of cultural competence.
 One of our goals is to help address these challenges by fostering real and genuine connections with adults in their lives who can aid in their personal development.
 Our organization is active in community reentry, life coaching, education, and advocacy.
 Our hope is that by addressing these issues, we will decrease the level of recidivism, incarceration, and violence amongst our youth.

-Many of our kids experience financial hardships and may become involved in certain activities to earn money in order to seek the very basic needs of life.
+Many of our kids experience financial hardships, driving the potential of becoming involved in certain activities to earn money in order to seek the very basic needs of life.
 We are determined to bring to light the challenges in making money in a non-positive way and expose the drawbacks of living a life of crime.
 Our goal is to teach them that they can earn money in different and more positive ways while also creating viable income opportunities via entrepreneurial partnerships, internships, and job experiences afforded through various partnering businesses and agencies, giving youth practical alternatives to crime.
 We believe it is imperative to also teach youth how to manage their personal finances and also understand and build assets for generational wealth by offering “Cultural Economics” workshops and trainings.
 Cultural economics is understanding economics in relation to your culture and how culture may shape habits, perspectives and ways they engage with money.